GBD Architects Map

 Make finding projects easier.

-Research:
+Competitor Research:

 Map Design:

-For the map, I designed and prototyped it on MapBox.
+For the map, I designed it on MapBox.
 This allowed me to control the colors of the map, the information shown at different zoom levels and create databases of where the GBD projects existed.

 As seen above, I tried various color combos but ultimately designed a neutral and simple map that fit GBD’s minimalism.